Regulator loses patience with Telecel, revoking its licence

 Estimated market penetration rates in Zimbabwe’s telecoms sector – end-2014

 (Source: BuddeComm based on various sources)

-TelOne providing satellite broadband with Avanti Communications; renegotiated USF contribution hampering the regulator's ability to resource $62 million in mobile and broadband projects; Telecel Zimbabwe launches Telecash mobile money service; government increases licensing tax, imposes additional levies and a customs tax on mobile handset sales; mobile and broadband market continue strong growth; TelOne and NetOne privatisation planned; fourth mobile licence in progress; report includes regulator’s market data for 2013 and updates to Q1 2014, telcos’ operating and financial data into 2014, recent market developments.
+Regulator reduces mobile voice tariffs effective from January 2015; ICT Ministry revokes Telecel’s licence for failing to pay $137.5 million debt and licence fee; TelOne providing satellite broadband with Avanti Communications; renegotiated USF contribution hampering the regulator's ability to resource $62 million in mobile and broadband projects; Telecel Zimbabwe launches Telecash mobile money service; government increases licensing tax, imposes additional levies and a customs tax on mobile handset sales; mobile and broadband market continue strong growth; TelOne and NetOne privatisation planned; fourth mobile licence in progress; report includes regulator’s market data to September 2014, telcos’ operating and financial data, recent market developments.

 Companies covered in this report:

 TelOne; NetOne; Econet; Telecel; TeleAccess; Afritell; Liquid Telecom; DataOne; Powertel Communications; Telco Internet; Broadlands Networks; Aquiva; Africa Online; ComOne; Ecoweb; iWay Africa (MWEB); Zimbabwe Online (ZOL); Zimbabwe Internet Service Provider Association (ZISPA); Telecontract; Dandemutande (uMax); Aptics.